Get the information and hardware you need

 - Is it absolutely necessary to roll out a new tool or approach?
 When mental and emotional energies are already taxed, little energy and attention will remain for learning new things.

 - What can I reasonably master and introduce?
 Keep it simple.
 Don’t expect to implement a fully online course that would normally take 18 months of planning.
 Use only the tools you need to be effective.

 Communicate to students again with more details

-As you know more about how your course plans will be adjusted, reach back out to students with those details.
+As you know more about how your course plans will be adjusted, reach out to students and provide those details.
 Set student expectations.
 They will have many questions, so consider how you want to manage that.

 Show care, compassion and kindness to students.
 Underserved and marginalized students may experience disproportionate stressors including lack of resources or the need for accessible formats.
 Your care and support for all students may make all the difference in their motivation, persistence and ultimate success in your course.